AlexMorrow239/Understanding-Machine-Learning/DigitIdentifier/description.md

 I assess the results of this model through a series of Visualizations.

+### Visualizing the K-Means Clusters

+This section displays each digit's 9 clusters in a clean and digestible format.
+Another sanity check.

 ### Confusion Matrix

 Confusion matrices are a common diagnostic metric in machine learning models.